ham3da/ham3da-integration-for-oxapay-in-woocommerce/readme.txt

 == Description ==

-ham3da integration for OxaPay in WooCommerce is a WooCommerce plugin that allows your customers to pay for their orders using cryptocurrency.
+ham3da integration for OxaPay is a WooCommerce plugin that allows your customers to pay for their orders using cryptocurrency.
 It provides a seamless and secure checkout experience, making it easy for your customers to shop with their preferred digital assets.